sbleblanc/StyleCorrectionProto/README.md

 - Vocabulary hd5 file used for pretraining
 - (optional) source and references text files for GLEU evaluation

 Mode used to finetune a pretrained model.
 The transformer model configurations should be the same as during the pretraining.
 The finetuning corpus should be preprocessed the same way as the pretraining corpus.
-If GLEU is used to dertermine the best model, the **gleu** section in the configurations should be set.
+If GLEU is used to dertermine the best model, the **gleu** and **inference** section in the configurations should be set.
+The inference section is only required for : *beam_width*, *max_len_scale*, *noising_beta* and *temperature*.
 If the *preprocess* option is set for gleu, the **preprocess** section in the configuration must be set.
 The preprecessing involves tokenizing with SpaCy, applying BPE (using the codes computed with fastBPE for the pretraining) and putting everything in lowercase.
 The GLEU evaluation was intended to be used with the *dev* set of the [JFLEG evaluation corpus](https://github.com/keisks/jfleg).
 Before the checkpoints are saved, a random sentence is processed from the validation set and the result is shown on screen with the loss metrics.

 If the **parallel** dataset is used, the raw finetuning dataset must be formated correctly before converting to the required hd5 format.
 Parallel sentences must be combined on the same line with a splitting token in the middle (e.g. helo <split> hello).
 This token must be specified in the hd5_gen configuration and in the *dataset* section of the finetune configurations.
 It must also be tokenized and preprocessed like the pretraining dataset.